thundervox/thundervox.github.io/081/yabasic/markdown/command-line-options-of-yabasic.md

 **\--execute** *A-PROGRAM-AS-A-SINGLE-STRING*

-With this option you may specify some yabasic-code to be executed right away.
+With this option you may specify some yabasic-code to be executed *right away*.
 This is useful for very short programs, which you do not want to save to a file.
 If this option is given, yabasic will not read any code from a file.
 E.g.

 ```
 yabasic -e 'for a=1 to 10:print a*a:next a'